Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Introduction

 \section{Introduction}

-With the rapidly expanding conversational and reasoning abilities of large language models (LLMs), there has been a substantial rise in demand for exploiting their capabilities within a multitude of educational applications \cite{kasneci2023chatgpt} in order to widen accessibility to personalized feedback.
+With the rapidly expanding conversational and reasoning abilities of large language models (LLMs), there has been a substantial rise in demand for exploiting their capabilities within a multitude of educational applications \cite{kasneci2023chatgpt} in order to widen accessibility via personalized feedback.
 Specifically, several recent works explore the use of LLMs for providing feedback and guidance to students \cite{wang2023bridging, kazemitabaar2024codeaid, sheese2024patterns, lyu2024evaluating}.
 However, LLMs are typically optimized to generate customer-serving, assistant-like responses, which also translates into the types of questions asked.
-This style of questioning can be sub-optimal depending on the specific domain that question generation is applied to, especially educational domains \cite{cotton1988classroom, sahamid2016developing, yang2005using, wilson1987socratic}.
-For instance, if a student is seeking help from an instructor for correcting their mistakes (e.g., debugging their buggy code), we consider two forms of potential responses: \textbf{assistant-like and instructor-like}.
-As shown in Figure \ref{fig:case_sg}, an assistant-like response would not be a successful educational interaction as it leads to the Assistant directly providing an answer.
+Especially for educational domains, this style of questioning can be suboptimal \cite{cotton1988classroom, sahamid2016developing, yang2005using, wilson1987socratic}.
+For instance, if a student is seeking help from an instructor for correcting their mistakes (e.g., debugging their buggy code), we consider two forms of potential responses: \textbf{assistant-like} and \textbf{instructor-like}.
+As shown in Figure \ref{fig:case_sg}, an assistant-like response would not be a successful educational interaction, as it leads to the Assistant directly providing an answer.
 On the other hand, an Instructor-like response reflects the educational philosophy of \textit{Socratic questioning}.